 - We keep track of how much you have paid.
-This is called your "out-of-pocket" cost. - We keep track of your "total drug costs."
+This is called your Out-of-Pocket Costs. - We keep track of your Total Drug Costs.
 This is the amount you pay out-of-pocket, or others pay on your behalf plus the amount paid by the plan.

-If you have had one or more prescriptions filled through the plan during the previous month, we will send you a Part D Explanation of Benefits ("Part D EOB").
+If you have had one or more prescriptions filled through the plan during the previous month, we will send you a Part D EOB.
 The Part D EOB includes:

-- Information for that month.
+Information for that month.
 This report gives the payment details about the prescriptions you have filled during the previous month.
-It shows the total drugs costs, what the plan paid, and what you and others on your behalf paid. - Totals for the year since January 1.
-This is called "year-to-date" information.
-It shows the total drug costs and total payments for your drugs since the year began. - Drug price information.
-This information will display the total drug price, and information about increases in price from first fill for each prescription claim of the same quantity. - Available lower cost alternative prescriptions.
+It shows the total drug costs, what the plan paid, and what you and others on your behalf paid.

+Totals for the year since January 1.
+This is called year-to-date information.
+It shows the total drug costs and total payments for your drugs since the year began.

+Drug price information.
+This information will display the total drug price, and information about increases in price from first fill for each prescription claim of the same quantity.

+Available lower cost alternative prescriptions.
 This will include information about other available drugs with lower cost sharing for each prescription claim.